Tourism: Racial segregation and tourism in the United States

+UNESCO World Heritage Sites and Culture

 Cultural and natural heritage are in many cases the absolute basis for worldwide tourism.
-Cultural tourism is one of the megatrends that is reflected in massive numbers of overnight stays and sales.
+Cultural tourism is one of the mega-trends that is reflected in massive numbers of overnight stays and sales.
 As UNESCO is increasingly observing, the cultural heritage is needed for tourism, but also endangered by it.
 The "ICOMOS - International Cultural Tourism Charter" from 1999 is already dealing with all of these problems.
 As a result of the tourist hazard, for example, the Lascaux cave was rebuilt for tourists.
 Overtourism is an important buzzword in this area.
 Furthermore, the focus of UNESCO in war zones is to ensure the protection of cultural heritage in order to maintain this future important economic basis for the local population.
 And there is intensive cooperation between UNESCO, the United Nations, the United Nations peacekeeping and Blue Shield International.
 There are extensive international and national considerations, studies and programs to protect cultural assets from the effects of tourism and those from war.
 In particular, it is also about training civilian and military personnel.
 But the involvement of the locals is particularly important.
 The founding president of Blue Shield International Karl von Habsburg summed it up with the words: "Without the local community and without the local participants, that would be completely impossible'.